kymo42/voice-isolator/README.md

 1. Download from: https://vb-audio.com/Voicemeeter/
 2. Install and **restart your PC**
-3. This creates virtual audio devices needed for Voice Isolator
+3. This creates virtual audio devices needed for SpeakerLove

 ### Step 2: Route Your Game Audio Through VoiceMeeter